-Includes the effect of a non-recurring charge of approximately \$12.5 million (of which approximately \$11.3 million was non-cash, stock-based compensation) relating to our January 2002 acquisition of our former external advisor.
+(2) Includes the effect of a non-recurring charge of approximately \$12.5 million (of which approximately \$11.3 million was non-cash, stock-based compensation) relating to our January 2002 acquisition of our former external advisor.

-The ratios of earnings to fixed charges were computed by dividing earnings as adjusted by the sum of fixed charges.
+The ratios of earnings to combined fixed charges and preferred stock dividends were computed by dividing earnings as adjusted by the sum of fixed charges and preferred stock dividends.
 For this purpose, earnings consist of net income from continuing operations, fixed charges and distributed income of corporate, partnership or limited liability company entities in which we own interests.
 Fixed charges consist of interest expense.